 NOAA-17 was launched on June 24, 2002 and became operational on October 15, 2002.
-With the successful launch and checkout of METOP-A, NOAA-17 now supports as a backup spacecraft.
-On February 15, 2003, DTR5 failed to operate and on April 28, 2003, STX3 power degraded to 2 watts.
+With the successful launch and checkout of METOP-A, NOAA-17 now supports the mid-morning mission as a backup spacecraft with a 9:22 descending node (morning orbit).
+On February 15, 2003, DTR5 failed to operate and on April 28, 2003, STX3 power degraded to 2 watts, dropping further to an inoperable .2W on February 14, 2008.
+On March 2, 2008, STX1 output power dropped to 2.29W, but is still operable.
 On October 28, 2003, the AMSU-A1 scan motor failed thus the instrument no longer provides any data.
 All other systems are operational.

-The NOAA-17, or morning mission, instrument payload includes:
+The NOAA-17 instrument payload includes:

-- The Advanced Very High Resolution Radiometer (AVHRR/3), a six channel imaging radiometer which detects energy in the visible and near-IR portions of the electromagnetic spectrum.
-This data is used to observe vegetation, clouds, lakes, shorelines, snow, aerosols and ice. - The High Resolution Infrared Radiation Sounder (HIRS/3), which detects and measures energy emitted by the atmosphere to construct a vertical temperature profile from the Earth's to an altitude of about 40 km.
+- X The Advanced Very High Resolution Radiometer (AVHRR/3), a six channel imaging radiometer which detects energy in the visible and near-IR portions of the electromagnetic spectrum.
+This data is used to observe vegetation, clouds, lakes, shorelines, snow, aerosols and ice. - X The High Resolution Infrared Radiation Sounder (HIRS/3), which detects and measures energy emitted by the atmosphere to construct a vertical temperature profile from the Earth's to an altitude of about 40 km.
 These measured energy profiles are used to determine ocean surface temperatures, total atmospheric ozone levels, precipitable water, cloud height and coverage and surface radiance - The Advanced Microwave Sounding Unit-A (AMSU-A), which measures scene radiance in the microwave spectrum.
 The data from this instrument is used in conjunction with the HIRS to calculate the global atmospheric temperature and humidity profiles from the Earth's surface to the upper stratosphere, approximately a 2 millibar pressure altitude (48 km or 28 miles).
 The AMSU-A is also complemented by the AMSU-B, which is designed to allow the calculation of the vertical water vapor profiles from the Earth's surface to about a 200 millibar pressure altitude (12km or 7.5 miles).
-The data from these instruments is used to provide precipitation and surface measurements including snow cover, sea ice concentration, and soil moisture. - The Space Environmental Monitor (SEM/2) provides measurements to determine the intensity of the Earth's radiation belts and the flux of charged particles at the satellite altitude.
-It provides the knowledge of solar terrestrial phenomena and also provides warnings of solar wind occurrences that may impair long-range communication, high-altitude manned operations, or disrupt satellite operations. - The Search and Rescue (SAR) instruments are part of the international COSPAS-SARSAT system designed to detect and locate Emergency Locator Transmitters (ELTs), Emergency Position-Indicating Radio Beacons (EPIRBs), and Personal Locator Beacons (PLBs) operating at 121.5, 243, and 406 MHz.
+The data from these instruments is used to provide precipitation and surface measurements including snow cover, sea ice concentration, and soil moisture. - X The Space Environmental Monitor (SEM/2) provides measurements to determine the intensity of the Earth's radiation belts and the flux of charged particles at the satellite altitude.
+It provides the knowledge of solar terrestrial phenomena and also provides warnings of solar wind occurrences that may impair long-range communication, high-altitude manned operations, or disrupt satellite operations.

+- The Search and Rescue (SAR) instruments are part of the international COSPAS-SARSAT system designed to detect and locate Emergency Locator Transmitters (ELTs), Emergency Position-Indicating Radio Beacons (EPIRBs), and Personal Locator Beacons (PLBs) operating at 121.5, 243, and 406 MHz.
 All spacecraft since NOAA-15 carry two instruments to detect these emergency beacons; the Search and Rescue Repeater (SARR) provided by Canada, and the Search and Rescue Processor (SARP-2) provided by France. - The Data Collection System (DCS) collects and processes measurements from remote data collection platforms for on-board storage and subsequent transmission from the satellite.
 Data collection platforms in the form of buoys, free-floating balloons, and remote weather stations transmit their data on a 401.65 MHz uplink to the spacecraft.
-The DCS is used to gather environmental measurements such as atmospheric temperature and pressure, rainfall and snowfall, and velocity and direction of the ocean and wind currents. - The Solar Backscatter Ultraviolet Spectral Radiometer (SBUV) is used to measure solar irradiance (backscattered solar energy), total ozone concentrations, and the vertical ozone profile in the atmosphere.
+The DCS is used to gather environmental measurements such as atmospheric temperature and pressure, rainfall and snowfall, and velocity and direction of the ocean and wind currents. - X The Solar Backscatter Ultraviolet Spectral Radiometer (SBUV) is used to measure solar irradiance (backscattered solar energy), total ozone concentrations, and the vertical ozone profile in the atmosphere.